FAQ

 I use a Sony a6100 DSLR fitted with a Sigma 16mm f/1.4 lens.
 I send signal out through an Elgato Cam Link 4K capture card into a maxed-out 2022 M1 Max Mac Studio.Internet

-I send all of that to you via Skype.
+I send all of that to you via Zoom.
 My computer is directly connected to my router with CAT7 cabling.
 My router is directly connected to my modem, which is fiber-optic.
-My connection speed is parallel gigabit.
+My connection speed is parallel 10 gigabit.
 My ISP is Sonic. -

 Lighting

 If your lighting’s already nice then you you don’t need to spend any money here.
 If not, get a pair of Elgato’s Key Light Air LED panels, set ‘em wide on each side of your screen, and be done with it.
-(Pro tip: super easy to score these for half price on Craigslist.)Video
+(Pro tip: it’s often super easy to score these in great condition for half price on Craigslist.)Video

 Your device’s built-in webcam is probably fine.
 If you want to make a bit of an upgrade then I recommend either Elgato’s Facecam Pro or Insta360’s Insta360 Link.
 If you want to go further than that then I recommend something along the lines of what I’m using.Audio